 This particular set of ladies came to the World Youth Alliance Headquarters in New York City from St. Lucia, Thailand, Spain, the Philippines, and the USA, all with the intent to fully immerse themselves in the intense learning experience of the 12-week WYA Internship Program set against the background of the endless charms of Manhattan.
-Together, Cathy, Chadia, Dalia, Flannery, Kara, Kin-Z, Monica, Nerea, Parawee, Pauline, and Rosa are determined to forward advocacies like comprehensive women’s health, holistic sexual education, and socially relevant filmmaking.
+Together, Cathy, Chadia, Dalia, Flannery, Kara, Kin-Z, Monica, Nerea, Parawee and Pauline are determined to forward advocacies like comprehensive women’s health, holistic sexual education, and socially relevant filmmaking.

 Cathy Cano is a freshman from the Philippines, studying Global Public Health at New York University.
 “In light of the recent political climate that threatens human life here and at home, I joined the WYA internship program to understand the intrinsic dignity of the human person in a world becoming increasingly desensitized to the truth,” she says.
 Passionate about social impact, she looks to WYA so she can one day advocate for authentic development in her country wherever health and poverty intersect.
 Cathy enjoys traveling, visiting museums, and catching up with friends over coffee.